seanescode/darts-scorer-2015-android-app/README.md

 The project is preserved on GitHub as a snapshot of my development work from 2015.

+## Screenshots

+The screenshots below are from the original application and were recovered from the Google Play Store listing.

+They are included to give an idea of the application's interface and functionality as it appeared when the application was originally published.

 ## About

 The application was designed to provide a complete darts scoring experience rather than simply calculating a score.